GRIEF, LOSS OF THE ASSUMPTIVE WORLD

 In this special feature, we share the wisdom of a selection of PI faculty who offer insights and ideas relevant to counseling clients of all ages who are contending with complicated losses in the current climate.

-Just click the icon next to the Principle to download a tip sheet with full details, and check back for a growing list of contributions in the days to come.
+Just click the icon next to the Principle to download a tip sheet with full details.

 Robert A. Neimeyer, PhD